Learn About the 604 Project in Martinsburg, WV

 The 604 Project Provides Family Transitional Housing

 Learn about the 604 Project in Martinsburg, WV.
 Martinsburg Union Rescue Mission is working toward expanding their services to reach families experiencing homelessness.
-The project will cost $800,000 to remodel, furnish and staff the building at 604 W. King St. in Martinsburg.
+The project will cost $1.5 Million to remodel, furnish and staff the building at 604 W. King St. in Martinsburg.
 When completed, the building will provide six housing units for families plus provide meals, clothing and emotional support.
 Hope Lives Here.

 Please consider a gift today to help us expand our services.
 Call Martinsburg Union Rescue Mission today at (304) 263-6901 to donate or click the word DONATE to pay through PayPal.
 Please mark your donation for the 604 Project.
 Our Mission is a 501(c)3 tax-exempt organization and donations are tax-deductible within the guidelines of the tax law.